|Change to Book/Chapter View||

 Frequently Asked Questions

 1. How many Dead Sea Scrolls are there?
-The web site http://www.deadseascrolls.org.il lists 1143 objects with writing, the great majority of which are scrolls.
+The web site http://www.deadseascrolls.org.il lists over 1100 objects with writing, the great majority of which are scrolls.
 A few miscellaneous items, such as mezuzot and tefillin are included in the count.

 2. How many of the Dead Sea Scrolls are books of the Bible?
 The number varies depending on how you count.
 This web site counts 223.
 It counts items written on papyrus (rather than scrolls) and Greek translations of the Hebrew Old Testament, but mostly leaves out paraphrases, commentaries, and apocryphal books.